memser-spaceport/pln-directory-portal/README.md

 Alternatively, direclty run the "Staging Release & Deployment" workflow on GitHub, under Actions.

+### Create a new release & deploy app to production

+1. Make sure you have the [GitHub CLI](https://cli.github.com/) installed on your machine (installation instructions [here](https://github.com/cli/cli#installation))
+2. Run `yarn run deploy:production`

+Alternatively, direclty run the "Production Release & Deployment" workflow on GitHub, under Actions.

 ## Adding capabilities to our workspace

 Nx supports many plugins which add capabilities for developing different types of applications and different tools.